FaisalManiyar/Data_Analysis_Dashboard_PBI/README.md

 # Lead Analysis Dashboard – Power BI

 ## Project Objective
-This Power BI dashboard provides a comprehensive overview of lead generation and trading platform usage for hcfinvest.
-It visualizes key metrics across multiple dimensions, enabling actionable insights for sales and marketing teams.
+To provide a comprehensive overview of lead generation and trading platform usage for hcfinvest.
+To visualizes key metrics across multiple dimensions, enabling actionable insights for sales and marketing teams.

 ## Dashboard Components (KPIs)